harryzhou2000/FSI_T1/readme.md

 &emsp;The FSI in this project is based on a simple explicit coupling method.
 The external force for structural model is obtained from the flow in the last coupling time step, and the flow obtains the moving mesh and interface from the structural movement in the last couping time step.
 If a general implicit method is to be expressed, the condition connecting both problems is the coordinated interface movement and passage of force on the interface, which defines where the overall system should converge.
 As this project only considers transient problem, only using a explicit method is acceptable.

-&emsp;Due to some problems in my meshing technique, the fluid and structural meshes don;t adapt perfectly on the interface, but their mesh densities are similar.
+&emsp;Due to some problems in my meshing technique, the fluid and structural meshes don't adapt perfectly on the interface, but their mesh densities are similar.
 So when passing force and displacement, this project conducts simple interpolations between the surfaces(with KNN search).
 It should be noted that this is a common problem in more complex meshing(such as rotating meshes or overlapping grids), so there must be some better and more robust techniques to perform the interpolation than this project's implementation.

 &emsp;The last problem in FSI is to move the fluid mesh correctly.
 There are many interpolating methods that moves the mesh well, but this project uses a much simpler but rather time-consuming way.
 If you view the fluid part as a solid body, and apply displacement boundary conditions on all its outer faces, when the interface moves, the fluid mesh moves correspondingly.
 When the interface is attached, the movements inside the mesh is also almost continuous.
 The only problem that arises is that 'stress' distribution in the fluid mesh could be singular around some points of the interface, and is mostly concentrated near the interface.
 Under the assumption of linear structural response, the elements near the interface are likely to be overlapped or distorted.
 A simple way of solving this is to set higher value of modulus near the interface, forcing the strain to distribute farther from the interface.
 Also, setting higher shearing modulus could help abating the distortion.